 It can be argued that complexity causes confusion and conversely that simplicity leads to far more efficient solutions.
 One of JIT’s most defining attributes is its simplicity.
 In most cases, particularly within manufacturing and inventory management, the simplest solution is also the most cost-effective one.
 Any task or process that rises in complexity also rises in cost and risk.

 5. Kaizen – harnessing the power of constant and never-ending improvement

-JIT is rooted in the Japanese understanding that people and organizations are never perfect and therefore can always be improved upon – Kaizen.
-The most successful businesses are the ones that are constantly assessing, simplifying and refining their utilization of the people, processes and products within their organization.
-With regards to JIT, the highest quality raw materials can be utilized, which in effect results in the highest quality finished goods for the customer.
+JIT is rooted in the Japanese understanding that people and organisations are never perfect and therefore can always be improved upon – Kaizen.
+The most successful businesses are the ones that are constantly assessing, simplifying and refining their utilisation of the people, processes and products within their organisation.
+With regards to JIT, the highest quality raw materials can be utilised, which in effect results in the highest quality finished goods for the customer.

 6. Visibility – making the unseen, seen